-Dubai is the most populated city in the United Arab Emirates and has become a global city and business hub for the Middle East.
-It is actually the capital of the Emirate of Dubai and one of seven emirates which make up the country.
-In the Emirates, a more Western-style of business is adopted and this is what drives its economy.
-The main sources of revenue are no longer its oil reserves, as these are now limited and production is low.
+Dubai is the most populated city in the United Arab Emirates, and has become a global city and business hub for the Middle East.
+It is actually the capital of the Emirate of Dubai, one of seven emirates that make up the country.
+In the Emirates, a more Western style of business is adopted, and this is what drives their economy.
+The main source of revenue is no longer their oil reserves, as these are now limited and production is low.
 Instead, revenue tends to come from tourism, real estate, aviation, and financial services.

 What is the DIFC?

 The DIFC is a federal financial free zone, occupying around 110 acres of the city.
 It has its own courts and legal system, is completely separate from the rest of the country, and maintains jurisdiction over civil, commercial, corporate, employment, trusts and securities law matters.
 At the head of the regulation side of things is the Dubai Financial Services Authority.
-And it is this organization which is responsible for regulating Forex brokers in Dubai, or at least a small part of it.
-The DFSA is only able to oversee financial services in the free zone and it aims to provide a service of international standard.
-The body which is responsible for financial markets outside of the DIFC is the UAE’s Federal Securities and Commodities Authority.
+It is this organisation that is responsible for regulation of Forex brokers in Dubai, or at least a small part of it.
+The DFSA is only able to oversee financial services in the free zone, and it aims to provide a service of international standard.
+The body that is responsible for financial markets outside of the DIFC is the UAE’s Federal Securities and Commodities Authority.

 You might be wondering why such an area was created, so let’s try to explain.
-It was created in 2004 after a number of laws were passed.
-It was created to provide a platform which financial institutions and businesses could utilize and to create a beneficial environment for progress, growth, and economic development.
-This has been possible because there is a legal, physical and business infrastructure in place which is in line with international standards.
+It was created in 2004 after a number of laws were passed, in order to provide a platform that financial institutions and businesses could utilise, and to create a beneficial environment for progress, growth, and economic development.
+This has been possible because there is a legal, physical and business infrastructure in place that is in line with international standards.

-When the DIFC was created a regulatory body also came into being and it is known as the Dubai Financial Services Authority.
-It is an independent financial services regulator and oversees all relevant services conducted in or from the Dubai free zone.
-The relevant services include:
+When the DIFC was created, a regulatory body also came into being, known as the Dubai Financial Services Authority.
+It is an independent financial services regulator, and oversees all relevant services conducted in or from the Dubai free zone.
+The relevant services include the following:

 - Credit and banking services